aug2uag/BlueImage/README.md

 # IBM Bluemix ICE Image Update Manual

 ## WARNING:
-### Be careful, and make sure you know what you're doing before running this script
+### Be careful while this script is in it's earliest phases

 ## To use:
-update `imageName`, `namespace`, and `container`
+enter project directory, update `imageName`, `namespace`, and `container` values in image.py file. optional `ipAddress`.

 ### To do:
-* add ArgParse support for variables above
+* ArgParse support for variables above
-* ArgParse takes in array of ports
+* ArgParse supports array of ports
+* ArgParse defines directory
 * Verify image create && bind, and remove previous
-* Handle image bind fail
+* Handle image bind fail, and other fails

 aug2uag © 2015